flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 ## 7 Potential Impact and Dependencies

-By having to activate the new retry behaviour in the platform configuration, we will not break existing workflows.
+By having to activate the new retry behavior in the platform configuration, we will not break existing workflows.

 ## 8 Unresolved questions

 An open question is how we deal with the `interruptibleFailureThreshold`.
 Currently, this value is a positive integer that is the number of retries that are interruptible.
 For example, 4 (system failure) retries are allowed where 3 of them are interruptible.
 Defining it this way does not make as much sense when we allow for task-level configuration of the retries.

 We could define the number of retries that ARE NOT interruptible.
 For example a value of `nonInterruptibleRetries` that is set to 1 means that the last retry is not interruptible regardless of how many retries there are.
-We also have to discuss whether this value would be configured on the platform side (only for the new retry behaviour) or whether we would add this value to to task-level metadata and expose it to users.
+We also have to discuss whether this value would be configured on the platform side (only for the new retry behavior) or whether we would add this value to to task-level metadata and expose it to users.
 Adding this flag while ensuring backwards compatibility will require further discussion.

 ## 9 Conclusion

-With the proposed new retry behaviour
+With the proposed new retry behavior

 * Flyte could handle interruptible tasks the same, no matter which plugin is responsible.
 * users would be able to control how often a task can get preempted.